Do you love vintage road bikes? Are you a bit eco-conscious at heart and don't want to buy a new bike? Do people say you "have moths in your wallet"?

 How to adjust the front/rear derailleur on a vintage road bike?

-As with all derailleurs, the trick is to adjust the high limit stop and the low limit stop.
+As with all derailleurs, the game is to adjust the high limit and the low limit.
 On mine, there are two limit screws:

-- a screw corresponding to the limit stop when the cable is taut: the derailleur will not go any higher
+- a screw that corresponds to the stop when the cable is taut: the derailleur won't go any higher

-- a screw corresponding to the limit stop when the cable is slack: the derailleur will not go any lower
+- a screw that corresponds to the stop when the cable is slack: the derailleur won't go any lower

-I'll spare you the diagrams — the general principle is what needs to be understood: tension the cable to the maximum and set the high limit stop, release the cable to the maximum and set the low limit stop.
+I'll spare you the diagrams — it's the general principle that needs to be understood: tension the cable to the maximum and set the high limit, release the cable to the maximum and set the low limit.
 By playing around with the screws a little, you can immediately see whether the derailleur moves up or down.

-Not the easiest operation to carry out, but at least you can be sure your bike will run smoothly after this!
-But first, you need to understand how a rear bicycle hub works:
+Not the easiest operation to carry out, but at least you'll be sure your bike will run perfectly after this!
+But first things first, you need to start by understanding how a vintage road bike's rear hub is put together:

 - the hub is the moving part of the wheel to which the spokes are attached (which don't need to be removed for maintenance)